 The Company relies on its information technology systems to effectively manage its business data, communications, supply chain, logistics, accounting, and other business processes.
 While the Company endeavors to build and sustain an appropriate technology environment, information technology systems are vulnerable to damage or interruption from circumstances beyond the Company's control, including systems failures, viruses, security breaches or cyber incidents such as intentional cyber attacks aimed at theft of sensitive data, or inadvertent cyber-security compromises.
-A security breach of such systems could result in interruptions of the Company's operations, negatively impact relations with customers or employees, and expose the Company to liability and litigation.
-Any such damage or interruption could have a material adverse effect on the Company's operating results.
+A security breach of such systems could result in interruptions of the Company's operations, negatively impact relations with customers or employees, and expose the Company to liability and litigation, any one of which could have a negative impact on the Company's results of operations or financial condition.
+The Company's insurance coverage may not be adequate to cover all the costs related to cyber security attacks or disruptions.